 Start while still working full-time

-There are many businesses that can be started part time from home, with less than £500 or no money at all.
+Regardless of whether you are employed or unemployed, there are many businesses that can be started part time from home, with less than £500 or no money at all.

 The biggest advantage of this approach is that you get a chance to test the waters and get to know your customers before making a larger investment.
-That experience will help you create better products, improve your customer acquisition skills and learn the basics of running a business.
+That experience will help you create better products, improve your client acquisition skills and learn the basics of running a business.